 - SSTF [Shortest seek time first].

-Every scheduling algorithm aims to minimize arm movement, mean response time, variance in response time.
-An overview of all I/O scheduling algorithms are described below :
+Every scheduling algorithm aims to minimize arm movement, mean response time, and variance in response time.
+An overview of all I/O scheduling algorithms is described below :

-SCAn uses a status flag which tells the direction of the arm, it tells whether the arm is moving towards the center of the disk or to the other side.
-This algorithm moves arm from the end of the disk to the center track servicing every request in its way.
-When it reaches innermost track, it reverses the direction and moves towards outer tracks on the disk, again servicing every request in its path.
+- SCAN Algorithm: Scan uses a status flag that tells the direction of the arm, it tells whether the arm is moving toward the center of the disk or to the other side.
+This algorithm moves the arm from the end of the disk to the center track servicing every request in its way.
+When it reaches the innermost track, it reverses the direction and moves towards outer tracks on the disk, again servicing every request in its path.

-It’s a variation of SCAN algorithm, here arm doesn’t necessarily go all the way to either side on disk unless there are requests pending.
-It looks ahead for a request before servicing it.
-A big question arises is “Why should we use LOOK over SCAN?”.
+- LOOK [Elevator Algorithm]: It’s a variation of the SCAN algorithm, here arm doesn’t necessarily go all the way to either side on disk unless there are requests pending.
+It looks ahead to a request before servicing it.
+A big question that arises is “Why should we use LOOK over SCAN?”.
 The major advantage of LOOK over SCAN is that it discards the indefinite delay of I/O requests.